raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 }
 {% endhighlight %}

 By successively merging them together, we get a list of numbers that aren't prime.
 The merge of the composites above is `4, 6, 8, 9, 10, 12, 12, 14, 15, 16, 18, 18, 20, 21, 22, 24, 24, 25, ...`, which we can pass to `unique` to get `4, 6, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 22, 24, 25, ...``.

-To derive the primes, we start with `2` and iterate upwards.
-If our prime candidate is less than the lowest composite number, we `yield` it and merge its multiples with our list of composites.
-Whenever the prime candidate is the same as the lowest composite number, we don't yield it, and we also get the next lowest composite number.
+Here is our `MergeSieve` class.
+It implements `addAll` by merging the new iterator with its existing iterator of composite numbers, and it implements `has` by checking whether the number provided is equal to the first number in its list.
+If it is, it removes the first.

 {% highlight javascript %}
 class MergeSieve {